 Leadership

-Since 2019, I have been the founding director of the Childism Institute, which is a global collaboration dedicated to challenging children’s historical marginalization by transforming scholarly, social, and political structures and norms.
-In this capacity, I lead a team of 12 advisory board members in the organization of colloquia, workshops, conferences, speakers, collaborative publications, opinion pieces, special issues of journals, edited volumes, and books, as well as developing workshops and consultations for local, national, and international organizations run by both adults and children to understand how childism could inform – and be informed by – their work.
+Since 2019, I have been the founding director of the Childism Institute, a global collaboration of hundreds of scholars dedicated to challenging children’s historical marginalization by transforming scholarly, social, and political structures and norms.
+In this capacity, I lead a team that organizes tri-annual colloquia as well as workshops, conferences, speakers, collaborative publications, opinion pieces, special issues of journals, edited volumes, and books, as well as developing collaborations and consultations with local, national, and international organizations run by both adults and children.

-Since 2020 I have been co-founding director with activist Robin Chen of the Children’s Voting Colloquium, an international consortium of scholars and activists working to eliminate voting ages at the local, national, and global levels.
+Since 2020, I have been co-founding director with activist Robin Chen of the Children’s Voting Colloquium, an international consortium of over a hundred scholars and activists working to eliminate all voting age restrictions at the local, national, and global levels.
 This organization has been instrumental in connecting researchers and activists across many countries and backgrounds to build the groundwork for stronger democratic futures.

 Previous Work

-My previous books include Children’s Rights: Today’s Global Challenge (Rowman & Littlefield 2016), an argument that children’s rights are the major human rights challenge of the twenty-first century; Ethics in Light of Childhood (Georgetown 2010), where I develop the concept of “childism” or empowering children’s experiences to transform social norms; and Moral Creativity (Oxford 2005), a post-structuralist interpretation of moral being as poetic.
+My previous books include Children’s Rights: Today’s Global Challenge (Rowman & Littlefield 2016), an argument that children’s rights are the major human rights challenge of the twenty-first century; Ethics in Light of Childhood (Georgetown 2010), where I develop the concept of “childism” or empowering children’s experiences to transform social norms; and Moral Creativity (Oxford 2005), a post-structuralist theory building on the ideas of Paul Ricoeur of moral life as poetic, that is, as an activity of the creation of ever new meaning out of tension of human lived experiences of difference.

 I am in addition co-editor of Children and Armed Conflict (Palgrave 2011); Marriage, Health, and the Professions (Eerdmans 2002); and Paul Ricoeur and Contemporary Moral Thought (Routledge 2002; paperback 2016).